mozilla-services/autograph/signer/mar/README.md

 ### Data & Hash Signing

-The response to a data or hash signing request contains the base64 of the signature in the [signature]{.title-ref} field of the JSON response.
+The response to a data or hash signing request contains the base64 of the signature in the `signature` field of the JSON response.
 You should decode this base64 and insert it into the MAR\'s signature entry.